-Providing individual and group level health education, risk reduction counseling, supportive counseling, HIV/Hepatitis C testing, and awareness to people who inject or use drugs, and at risk for HIV and/or Hepatitis C. By providing health and hepatitis care coordination through harm reduction, people are likely to engage and retain and take ownership of his/her health.
-In addition, holistic services such as acupuncture provide people are given an opportunity to engage more in their health care.
+We provide individual and group level health education, risk reduction counseling, supportive counseling, and HIV/Hepatitis C testing.
+By providing health and hepatitis care coordination through harm reduction, people are likely to engage in and take ownership of their health.
+Also, holistic services such as acupuncture provide people with the opportunity to more fully engage in their healthcare.

 Ryan White Harm Reduction Services

-People living with HIV/AIDS and using drugs can cause challenges to engaging and maintaining in care.
-Majority of people have been rejected by traditional health services because of their present life situations.
-People living with HIV/AIDS and their partners/families are provided with harm reduction techniques, resources, therapy counseling, and education about how to safely use substances and enroll in treatment.
-Accompaniment services, health care coordination, and case management services, and acupuncture services, provide a person with a holistic level of care and starting to take ownership and awareness with their care.
+People living with HIV/AIDS and people who use drugs encounter challenges in engaging with and maintaining care.
+These populations have been rejected by traditional health services because circumstances beyond their control.
+We provide people living with HIV/AIDS and their partners/families with harm reduction techniques, resources, counseling, and education about how to safely use substances and enroll in treatment.
+Accompaniment services, health care coordination, case management services, and acupuncture services, provide people with a holistic level of care and enable them to take ownership and awareness of their care.

 Opioid/Opiate Overdose Recognition & Response

 Accidental drug poisoning/overdose is one of the leading causes of premature death in New York.
 One of the best ways to reduce someone’s likelihood of accidental overdose is through education and awareness.
 Using Naloxone/Narcan greatly increases the chances of someone surviving an accidental overdose.
 Learn how to save someone's life by recognizing the signs of an overdose, what causes them, and how to respond.

 Methamphetamine Harm Reduction

-The program conducts comprehensive outreach services to engage the target population, utilizing an online social media-based outreach strategy and Drop-in Space(s) to facilitate low-threshold support services and provide direct support for people who use methamphetamine.
+The program conducts comprehensive outreach services to engage the target population, using an online social media-based outreach strategy and Drop-in Space(s) to facilitate low-threshold support services and provide direct support for people who use methamphetamine.
 The program identifies potential clients who are actively using methamphetamine and meet the program criteria in high-risk real or virtual venues frequented by at risk individuals.
 Also, the program provides benefits navigation, linkage to services, methamphetamine counseling, health education, and connection to PrEP and PEP services.

 Office of Alcoholism and Substance Abuse Services (OASAS) / Outpatient Drug Treatment